What if I told you that, when it comes to where you live, you can have your cake and eat it too?

 - You can typically live in one of the more desirable neighborhoods of the city.

-- Since this property is a single family house, it may be easier to manage maintenance costs.
+- Since this property is a single-family residence, it may be easier to manage maintenance costs.

 - You can live in more of a “community” environment, which creates fond memories and experiences (assuming your roommates aren’t crazy). 🙂